Best controllers for Xbox Game Pass (xCloud) for Android Android Central 2021

 More compact: 8Bitdo N30 Pro 2

 While the 8Bitdo SN30 Pro may be the best for most, the N30 Pro 2 is a compelling option as it's a bit more compact and comes in a few different colors.
 This is one of the officially verified controllers by Microsoft to be compatible with Xbox Cloud Gaming, and it's compact enough to throw in your bag so you can take it everywhere.

 When looking at controllers for Xbox Cloud Gaming, you might not think that the DualSense is exactly compatible.
 But that's not the case, as the DualSense pairs up with your phone just like any other Bluetooth controller.
 You just might need to make sure that the buttons are configured properly before jumping in.

 For the professionals: Elite Series 2 Controller - Black

 The Xbox Elite Controller is designed for professional gamers, and that's not exactly the perfect use case for Xbox Cloud Gaming.
 But if you want the best Xbox controller that money can buy to use with your PC, Xbox, and smartphone, there's nothing better than the Elite Controller.

 Best clip: PowerA MOGA Mobile Gaming Clip

-If you've chosen the Xbox One controller, we strongly recommend you use a clip to mount your phone to the controller.
+If you've chosen the Xbox One controller, we strongly recommend using a clip to mount your phone to the controller.
 It just makes gaming more convenient and comfortable.
 For that purpose, our clip recommendation is the aptly named PowerA MOGA Mobile Gaming Clip.
-It just clips onto your Xbox One controller, then attach your phone, and adjust the angle to your desire.
-From there, you're good to go.
+It just clips onto your Xbox One controller and then attaches your phone.
+From there, adjust the angle to your desired position, and you're good to go.

 You have plenty of options for finding the best controllers for Xbox Game Pass